 Simply puts, the costs - very first debated recently in the state House - would take exactly what was developed to be a carefully managed, restricted foray into gambling and blow the doors large open.

 How will this assist the state?
-According to fans, it will bring in millions.
+According to fans, forums and online businesses owners, it will bring in millions.
 House Republicans said the licensing and fees would introduce $278.5 million in the very first year.

 Exactly what about the next year?
 Well, no one talks about that, because, harrumph, that can be handled later.